Bukit Gasing TRAILS

 You will find this place in google map named as ‘Hutan Pendidikan Bukit Gasing’.
 Accessible from the Federal Highway, Bukit Gasing exit.
 The parking area is near the playground.
 But as it is always full especially on weekend, you can park along the street as long as you do do not block any road, car or house.
 There is no entrance fee for Bukit Gasing.
 It is advisable to go early morning like 7 AM to avoid the crowd and heat from the sun.

 The trail split into two few meters after the entrance, one goes up directly and the other one is along the small stream.
 The sound of birds chirping and the morning sun shining will leave you in awe for a while.
 The stream is also home to some Japanese Carps.

 After a few meters, you will bump into the first suspension bridge of Bukit Gasing made of wood, across a small stream down below.
-It will sway a little bit, and you are advised to keep a distance of 5 meter from the person in front, for good balance.
+It will sway a little bit, and you are advised to keep a distance of 5 meters from the person in front, for the right balance.
 This bridge will lead you to continue the narrow trail to the top.

 A big flat rock will welcome you at the top of Gasing Hill.
 There is a platform made of steel, rusted, act as a viewing point.
 It is a great place to stop for a while, expose yourself to the morning sun and enjoy the view of the rainforest, also the city of Kuala Lumpur.

 It then split again into two, both lead to the entrance point.
-The different is the first is a set of very steep stairs and another one is a little hilly but without the stairs.
-The latter is easier but longer than the other one, it is steep but faster.
+The difference is, the first set consists of very steep stairs and another one is a little hilly but without the stairs.
+The latter is more accessible but longer than the other one, it is steep but faster.

 Important things to NOTE

-Do start out with a warm up exercise, you need it to avoid having cramps while climbing up the hill.
+Do start with a warm-up exercise, you need it to avoid having cramps while climbing up the hill.
 There will be a small area for warming up before the trail started.
 Use it well.
-If you have a walking stick, it will help balancing yourself while climbing up.
+If you have a walking stick, it will help to balance yourself while climbing up.
 Good Luck.